Anthony-Nolan/Atlas/README_Support.md

 The data refresh function is set up such that if it *fails* for any reason, the algorithm/infrastructure will be left in a reasonable state.

 If, however, the server were to stop mid-job, automatic teardown would not be applied - in particular, the database would be left at a more expensive tier than is required.
+We can describe such a refresh as "stalled"

-(The reasons for this include: a release of ATLAS, a manual restart of the service running the refresh, Azure dropping the worker running the refresh e.g. due to a power failure, or unavoidable maintainence.)
+(The reasons for this include: a release of ATLAS, a manual restart of the service running the refresh, Azure dropping the worker running the refresh e.g. due to a power failure, or unavoidable maintenance.)

 In this case there are two options: